pip-services/pip-services-docs/content/en/conceptual/configuration/config_file_syntax/_index.md

 <table class="full-width-table">
   <tr>
     <td>General case</td>
-    <td>In general, a configuration is composed of a descriptor and the component’s configuration parameters.</td>
+    <td>In general, a configuration is composed of a descriptor and the component's configuration parameters.</td>
   </tr>
   <tr>
     <td>Configuration examples</td>